Rainfall probabilities based on 'phases' of the Southern Oscillation Index

 Maps for the current three month period using the latest phase

-Chance of exceeding median rainfall in the period from September through November based on a consistently near zero SOI phase over July and August
+Chance of exceeding median rainfall in the period from October through December based on a rapidly rising SOI phase over August and September

 Graphics in GIF format